Elias Polk: Career

-In 1824, Samuel sent a, probably, 18-year-old Elias, to his son James K. Polk as a gift upon the latter's wedding to Sarah Childress.
+In 1824, Samuel sent 18-year-old Elias to his son James K. Polk as a gift upon the latter's wedding to Sarah Childress.
 During his time with James and Sarah, Elias Polk worked as a "body servant", or valet, and "coachman" for James in Columbia, Tennessee.

-After James Polk was elected President in 1845, he arranged for Elias Polk and Henry Carter, Jr. (whom James Polk also enslaved) to work at the White House, in order to support the household.
+After James Polk was elected President in 1845, he arranged for Elias Polk and Henry Carter, Jr. (whom James Polk also enslaved) to work at the White House to support the household.
 However, Elias's time in Washington, D.C. was cut short as he was sent to work for attorney James H. Thomas from 1846 to 1847.
 During the Polk Administration, Elias remained in Maury County laboring for Thomas until 1847, when Thomas was elected to serve in the U.S. House of Representatives.
-At which time Elias's rental contract was transferred to a "Mr. Matthews" at the Nelson's House Hotel in Columbia, Tennessee.
-Elias would remain in this position until 1849, when the Polks returned to Tennessee following the end of the James's presidency.
+At this time, Elias's rental contract was transferred to a "Mr. Matthews" at the Nelson's House Hotel in Columbia, Tennessee.
+Elias would remain in this position until 1849, when the Polks returned to Tennessee following the end of James's presidency.
 By April 1849, Elias was brought to Nashville to labor for James and Sarah Polk as an enslaved domestic servant at their mansion, Polk Place.
 He was taken back to Tennessee with James Polk's family.

 President Polk died on June 15, 1849, only three months after leaving office.
 From this time until the abolition of slavery in 1865, Elias Polk remained enslaved by the widowed, former first lady Sarah Childress Polk.